-Co-founder and distillery Ben Marston explains: “As we mentally journeyed back through our past, looking to pinpoint all of the sensory experiences that had influenced and even defined us, we realised our best encounters with gin had been outside, often by a fire.
+Co-founder and distillery Ben Marston explains the inspiration behind the gin: “As we mentally journeyed back through our past, looking to pinpoint all of the sensory experiences that had influenced and even defined us, we realised our best encounters with gin had been outside, often by a fire.
 The environments varied, but the comfort, warmth and simplicity that being outdoors with a good drink, alone or in the company of friends, staring at stars or blanketed by lush woodland resonated with us.”

 Once the duo had decided that they wanted to make a gin, their first stop was a book shop, where they picked up The Flavour Thesaurus by Niki Segnit, and Diffordsguide: Gin by Simon Difford.
-Pawing through the latter, they were suddenly sure of the fact that they could do it – that everything they hoped to achieve could fit around a gin distillery.
+Pawing through the latter, they were suddenly sure of the fact that they could do it – that the lifestyle they wanted could fit comfortably around a gin distillery.

 That happened in January 2014.
-In September of that year, the Marstons embarked on a road trip to visit the Strathearn, Pickerings and Durham distilleries, but it wasn’t until 2015 – after the duo passed their Institute of Brewers and Distillers exams – that Puddingstone Distillery began work on Campfire Gin in earnest.
+In September of that year, the Marstons embarked on a road trip to visit the Strathearn, Pickerings and Durham distilleries, but it wasn’t until 2015 – after the duo passed their Institute of Brewers and Distillers exams – that they began to work on Campfire Gin in earnest.

-After this, they began playing around with recipes on a one litre still – honing the final botanical line up for Campfire Gin before transferring to their 50 litre still, Isabella, to further tweak the recipe.
+They began playing around with recipes on a one litre still, honing the final botanical line up for Campfire Gin before transferring it to their 50 litre still, Isabella, to further tweak the weightings.

-Since then, Puddingstone Distillery has added the somewhat more robust Amelia to the roster – a 200l still that will take over the main production of Campfire Gin in January 2017.
-This doesn’t mean Isabella is being put forward for early retirement; rather, she’ll be used for experimentation and the production of other gins, some of which will be exclusive to the distillery shop.
+Since then, Puddingstone Distillery has added the somewhat more robust Amelia to the roster – a 200l still that took over the main production of Campfire Gin in January 2017.
+This doesn’t mean Isabella is being put forward for early retirement, though; rather, she’ll be used for experimentation and the production of other gins, some of which will be exclusive to the distillery shop.

-Campfire Gin is a one shot product – though Ben, in his capacity as Head Distiller, hasn’t ruled out going down the concentrate route in the future should demand require it.
+Campfire Gin is currently one shot product, though Ben, in his capacity as Head Distiller, hasn’t ruled out going down the concentrate route in the future should demand require it.
 That said – he hasn’t ruled out getting an even bigger still, either.
-This adaptable, roll-with-it nature is, ultimately, one of the main advantages of being a tiny distillery.

 Campfire Gin to taste…

 Fresh and waxy citrus peel floats to the top of the glass, so strong it’s as if you’re rolling the pith between your fingers.
-When served neat, orange and grapefruit dominate the nose entirely, leaving little room for anything else to assert itself.
-With a splash of water added, both citrusses comand the lead, though their caustic nature is eased.
+When served neat, orange and grapefruit dominate the nose, though that rooibos addition sneaks up, planting a hint of tea at the base that sends radiates warmth.

 When sipped neat, sweet orange laps at the tongue to the fore, while a warm, slightly spiced coriander seed comes in at the back.
 Orange and grapefruit peel aside, the botanicals play their parts with subtlety, providing a backdrop against which the aggressive citrus sings.
-Juniper isn’t particularly noticeable to taste in it’s own right, although the mouth is left with a vague sense of pine towards the end of the sip.
-Coffee cherry, hazelnut and physalis may well all be in there, but their effects are not that obvious to taste in their own rights.
-With a little attention they do tease in and out of focus but they are more like the more subtle crackle sounds of a fire, rather than the bright flame that is the citrus.
+Juniper isn’t particularly noticeable to taste in it’s own right, though there is a breath of pine in the aftertaste that suggests it was there all along.
+With a little attention, hazelnut and physalis do tease in and out of focus, the former bringing a rich note that has gained some amplification since the roobis/coffee cherry swap.

 Campfire Gin has a consistency we’ve not quite experienced before; even with tonic, orange and grapefruit hold court, given endurance by the coriander.
-They’re almost loud enough to hold everything else back, although the hazelnuts add a nice depth to the mix and the core juniper does comes through.
+They’re almost loud enough to hold everything else back, although the hazelnuts add a nice depth to the mix and that core juniper does finally flicker through.

 It’s an exceptionally well made spirit, with absolutely no harshness and a smoothness that helps it glide down the throat with ease.
-As a gin, it’s certainly on the more progressive side (devout juniper fanatics may perhaps want to look elsewhere as it only really delivers a piney nip towards the end) but it’s finely crafted, utterly delicious and would work fantastically in many a classic cocktail, thus filling gin’s role, albeit working to its own rules.
-We particulalry enjoyed it in a Negroni.
+As a gin, it’s certainly on the more progressive side (devout juniper fanatics may perhaps want to look elsewhere as it only really delivers a piny nip towards the end), but it’s finely crafted, utterly delicious and would work fantastically in many a classic cocktail.
+It’s filling the gin role, but definitely working to its own rules.
+If you have a bottle, your first step should be to decant it directly into a Negroni.

 In the spirit of honesty, we must admit to being a little disappointed with the flavour of Campfire Gin.
-With such unusual botanicals in physalis, hazelnut and coffee cherry, a more anchored, less citrus forward affair – in which these are allowed to come forward – would perhaps have been more appealing given what the name conjurs up.
+That comes across a lot harsher than it was intended, but with such unusual botanicals in physalis, hazelnut and rooibos, a more anchored, less citrus forward affair – in which these are allowed to come forward – would perhaps have been more appealing given what the name conjures up.